 Literary Elements

-These elements help writing spring to life:
+These devices help writing spring to life:

 • alliteration (repeated initial consonants),